brennentsmith/internet-speed-logger/README.md

 ```
 Go to `http://localhost:3000` in your browser, and away you go!

+## Components

+There are three core components to running Internet Speed Logger:
+- Webserver (`/index.js`) - Webserver which delivers static assets and provides API.
+- Speedrunner (`/run-speedtest.js`) - Daemon or One Shot process which performs the internet speed test.
+- MongoDB - "Web Scale" persistence layer. 😜

+The Webserver and MongoDB must always be running, however the Speedrunner can be either run as a daemon `/run-speedtest.js daemon` or invoked via cron or SystemD timer as a oneshot process `/run-speedtest.js`.
+Both the Webserver and Speedrunner share the common config within `/config/default.js`.

 ## Configuration

 All configuration is held within the `/config/default.js` directory.
 The following options are available: